jordicuadrado/pyday_asyncio_workshop/slides/slides.rst

 * Pau Freixes `@pfreixes <https://twitter.com/pfreixes>`_, `git <https://github.com/pfreixes>`_
 * Senior Software Enginner at SkyScanner
 * Member of the Hotels Backend Squad
-* One recomendation: read the others code, learn from the maters
+* One recomendation: read the others code, learn from the masters

 ----